 What Are Some Surgical Lumbar Slipped Disc Treatments?

-- Discectomy This surgery removes a damaged disc that’s pressing on a nerve.
-The disc may need to be replaced or the surrounding bones fused together.
+- Discectomy to remove damaged discs that press on a nerve.
+Following the discectomy, the disc may need to be replaced or the surrounding bones fused.

-- Laminectomy This procedure involves removal of the lamina, the part of the vertebrae that covers the spinal column, to give a nerve root more space.
+- Laminectomy removes the lamina, which is the part of the vertebrae that covers the spinal column.
+This creates more space for the spinal cord.

-- Minimally invasive laminectomy This procedure uses special instruments that allow the surgeon to access the lamina by separating tissues rather than cutting, as is done in an open surgical procedure.
+- Minimally invasive laminectomy uses advanced medical technology to allow access to the lamina by separating tissues, rather than by an incision.

-- Spinal fusion This procedure may be done after a laminectomy to join two bones together with screws to stabilize the spine.
+- Spinal fusion may be done after a laminectomy, joining two bones together to stabilize the spine.

-What Should I Expect After Surgical Lumbar Slip Disc Treatment?
+What to Expect After Surgical Lumbar Slip Disc Treatment

 - Bending over